-Rules 3.10.5.1 to 3.10.5.12 reflect the grandparenting approach to allowing nitrogen discharges, which is dependent on capping existing nitrogen leaching activities at their current rate (averaged since 2001) as of the notification of the Plan the rates occurring during the original benchmark period, July 2001 to June 2005.
+Rules 3.10.5.1 to 3.10.5.12 reflect the grandparenting approach to allowing nitrogen discharges, which is dependent on capping existing nitrogen leaching activities at the rates occurring during the original benchmark period, July 2001 to June 2005.
 The rules ensure existing land uses are permitted or controlled (granting existing nitrogen leaching) but are locked into meeting standards ensuring no increase in nitrogen leaching.
 However, nitrogen offsetting has been added to the grandparenting approach to allow land use flexibility and increases in nitrogen leaching where corresponding decreases can be achieved.
 Development flexibility for forestry and undeveloped land is also provided for.
 The ability to trade (or offset) with other landowners has also been provided for.